 Before we can initiate clinical trials in the United States for our product candidates, we need to submit the results of preclinical testing to the FDA as part of an IND, along with other information including information about product candidate chemistry, manufacturing and controls and our proposed clinical trial protocol.
 We may rely in part on preclinical, clinical and quality data generated by contract research organization and other third parties for regulatory submissions for our product candidates.
 If these third parties do not make timely regulatory submissions for our product candidates, it will delay our plans for our clinical trials.
-If those third parties do not make this data available to us, we will likely have to develop all necessary preclinical and clinical data on our own, which will lead to significant delays and increase development costs of the product candidate.
+If those third parties do not make the product candidate.
 In addition, the FDA may require us to conduct additional preclinical testing for any product candidate before it allows us to initiate clinical testing under any IND, which may lead to additional delays and increase the costs of our preclinical development.
 Despite the presence of an active IND for a product candidate, clinical trials can be delayed for a variety of reasons including delays in:

-- identifying, recruiting and training suitable clinical investigators; - reaching agreement on acceptable terms with prospective contract research organizations and trial sites, the terms of which can be subject to extensive negotiation, may be subject to modification from time to time, and may vary significantly among different contract research organizations and trial sites; - manufacturing and obtaining sufficient quantities of a product candidate for use in clinical trials, including as a result of transferring the manufacturing of a product candidate to another site or manufacturer or the procurement of critical raw materials required for manufacturing a product candidate; - obtaining and maintaining institutional review board or ethics committee approval to conduct a clinical trial at an existing or prospective site; - identifying, recruiting and enrolling subjects to participate in a clinical trial; and - retaining or replacing participants who have initiated a clinical trial but may withdraw due to adverse events from the therapy, insufficient efficacy, fatigue with the clinical trial process, or personal issues.
+- identifying, recruiting and training suitable clinical investigators; - reaching agreement on acceptable terms with prospective contract research organizations and trial sites, the terms of which can be subject to extensive negotiation, may be subject to modification from time to time, and may vary significantly among different contract research organizations and trial sites; - manufacturing and obtaining sufficient quantities of a product candidate for use in clinical trials, including as a result of transferring the manufacturing of a product candidate to another site or manufacturer or the procurement of critical raw materials required for manufacturing a product candidate;

+- obtaining and maintaining institutional review board or ethics committee approval to conduct a clinical trial at an existing or prospective site; - identifying, recruiting and enrolling subjects to participate in a clinical trial; and - retaining or replacing participants who have initiated a clinical trial but may withdraw due to adverse events from the therapy, insufficient efficacy, fatigue with the clinical trial process, or personal issues.